 On all the listed books, I got my hands on.
 I learned a lot by reading and studying them.
-Still, until this day, I read them and using them as a reference within my articles.
+Still, until this day, I read them and using them as a reference within my articles and or videos.

 Paul Stamets is well-known throughout the industry as a leading mushroom mycologist.
 He is the founder of Fungi Perfecti and co-director and founder of the Rainforest Mushroom Genome and Mycodiversity.